-At JG Tax Group, 96% of our wage garnishment customers have their garnishments lifted in 3 to 4 business days.
+Need tax help?
+At JG Tax Group, 96% of our wage garnishment customers get tax relief after their garnishments are lifted in 3 to 4 business days.
 We don’t send mail to resolve your problem.
-We pick up the phone and handle it immediately with the IRS
+Rather, we pick up the phone and take care of your specific situation immediately with the IRS.

-The first thing that has to be done is to verify that the taxpayer is in compliance with the IRS.
-Being in compliance means that all outstanding tax returns for every year has been filed with the IRS.
-Those tax returns include 1040’s, 1099’s, quarterly estimated tax payments, 941’s or 940’s, depending on the particular situation of the taxpayer.
+The first thing that will be done is a verification of the taxpayer’s compliance with the IRS.
+This means that all outstanding tax returns for every year has been filed.
+Those tax returns include 1040s, 1099s, quarterly estimated tax payments, 941s and 940s, depending on the taxpayer’s situation.

-One of the main reasons why a tax professional should contact the IRS on the taxpayers’ behalf is because the IRS will not give you any information of your compliance right away; they will immediately interrogate you first.
-They will try to find out what bank accounts you have, what other incomes you have and the assets you own and this is all in an effort to begin to levy, garnish, or seize any assets the taxpayer may have.
+One of the main reasons why a tax professional at JG Tax Group should contact the IRS on the taxpayer’s behalf is because the IRS will not give you any information right away.
+Rather, you will be immediately interrogated.
+The IRS will try to find out every bank account that you have, what other incomes you possess and the assets you own to levy.
 A tax professional does not have to release that personal information to the IRS.

 Everything is determined by the IRS computers and the automated collections division.
-The only way to be brought into compliance is by filing all years that were not filed.
-Depending on what the computer states, you may have to file 6 year’s worth of IRS tax returns or they may even go back to 15 year’s worth of taxes.
-This is why the IRS must be contacted immediately to figure out what needs to be done to bring the taxpayer back into compliance.
+The only way to be brought into compliance is by filing all years that are missing.
+Depending on what the computer states, you may have to file 6 years’ worth of IRS tax returns.
+They may even go back to 15 years’ worth of taxes.
+Therefore, the IRS must be contacted immediately to figure out exactly what needs to be done.

-In most cases, the IRS will request your financial information through certain IRS forms in order to determine how much, if anything, you can afford to pay towards your total tax liability.
-If your file is being handled in the automated collections division, a 433F form (a simplified Collection Information Statement) has to be prepared and submitted along with supporting documentations.
-If the file is with a field agent, a 433A form (a detailed Collection Information Statement) has to be prepared and filed with the field agent, also along with the supporting documentation.
-The IRS knows that in 90% of the cases, the wage garnishment or IRS levy is a hardship on the taxpayer, and the proper procedure is that after submitting these financials, the IRS should release the wage garnishment within hours.
-Unfortunately, taxpayers try to perform this procedure by themselves; without a tax professional involved, the IRS simply drags their feet and prolongs the situation because it is the IRS’s position to take this drastic action due to the fact that the taxpayer did not comply with any of their prior requests.
-The tax professional you chose to represent you should force the IRS to comply with the rules and regulations to have these matters expedited within hours and not weeks or months.
+In most cases, the IRS will request your financial information through certain IRS forms to determine how much, if anything, you can afford to pay towards your total tax liability.
+If your file is being handled by the automated collections division, a 433F form (a simplified Collection Information Statement) has to be prepared and submitted along with supporting documentations.
+If the file is with a field agent, a 433A form (a detailed Collection Information Statement) has to be prepared and filed with the field agent, along with any supporting documentation.
+The IRS knows that in 90% of the cases, the wage garnishment or IRS levy is a hardship on the taxpayer.
+That’s why the IRS should release the wage garnishment within hours.
+Unfortunately, taxpayers often try to perform this procedure by themselves.
+Without a tax professional involved, the IRS simply drags their feet and the process takes far too long.
+If you are wondering how long does an IRS wage levy last, the tax professional you choose to represent you should force the IRS to comply with the rules and regulations to have these matters expedited within hours.

-There is a second method of having a wage garnishment or levy released; this procedure consists of proving to the IRS that this wage garnishment is a true and immediate hardship to the taxpayer.
-A hardship to the taxpayer is that housing, transportation or food expenses are at an immediate risk; i.e. if your electricity is about to be disconnected, and you can provide a statement from your service provider showing that your electricity is being shut off due to non-payment or if you are able to provide an eviction notice or foreclosure notice due to non-payment the same method applies.
-Asking the IRS to release the wage garnishment based on these facts is a very difficult task because the IRS is receiving nothing in return providing a solution to the outstanding taxes.
-This is an up-hill fight with the IRS but the IRS is supposed to follow procedures and in most situations the taxpayer is unable to resolve this issue without a tax professional.
+There is a second method of having a wage garnishment or levy released.
+This procedure consists of proving this wage garnishment is a true and immediate hardship to the taxpayer.
+A hardship to the taxpayer occurs when housing, transportation or food expenses are at an immediate risk.
+For instance, if your electricity is about to be disconnected and you can provide a statement from your service provider showing that your electricity is being shut off due to non-payment.
+The same method applies if you can provide an eviction notice or foreclosure notice due to non-payment.
+Asking the IRS to release the wage garnishment is an extremely difficult task.
+In most situations, the taxpayer is unable to resolve this issue without a tax professional.